11 Ways for High Earners to Reduce Taxable Income [2026]

 7. Invest in Companies that Pay Dividends

-If you have previously invested in companies that pay dividends, those dividends will be reported to you on Form 1099-DIV.
-Qualified dividend payments appear in Box 1b.
-Ordinary dividends appear in Box 1a.
-The maximum federal tax rate for qualified dividends is 20%.
+If you have invested in companies that pay dividends, those dividends are reported on Form 1099-DIV.
+Qualified dividend payments appear in Box 1b, while ordinary dividends appear in Box 1a.
+The maximum federal tax rate for qualified dividends is 20%, although high-income earners may also be subject to the 3.8% Net Investment Income Tax on those dividends.

 8. Tax Residency Planning